 C-DES-2 Protection of Visual Resources.
-Ensure appropriate Development shall be siteding and designed of structures to protect significant views, including views both to and along the ocean and scenic coastal areas eoast as seen from public viewing areas such as highways, roads, beaches, parks, coastal trails and accessways, vista points, and coastal streams and waters used for recreational purposes.
+Development shall be sited and designed to protect significant views, including views both to and along the ocean and scenic coastal areas as seen from public viewing areas such as highways, roads, beaches, parks, coastal trails and accessways, vista points, and coastal streams and waters used for recreational purposes.
 The intent of this policy is the protection of significant public views rather than coastal views from private residential areas.
 Require development to be screened with appropriate landscaping provided that when mature, such landscaping shall not interfere with public views to and along the coast.
 The use of drought tolerant, native coastal plant species is encouraged.
 Continue to keep road and driveway construction, grading, and utility extensions to a minimum, except that longer road and driveway extensions may be necessary in highly visible areas in order to avoid or minimize other impacts.